JelenaMF/the-gallery-app/README.md

 The config file contains the information for API Key. located in the src directory

+# Routing Info

+The App.js file in the src directory contains the routing file
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).